 The Bottom Line

 If you want to learn your baby’s gender, schedule your first trimester scan for 13 weeks gestation.
 The methods used to detect gender at this fetal age are pretty new, so some sonographers may be hesitant to give your their best guess.
 But don’t let this deter you.
 Ask!
-Odds are good they’ll get it right.
+They are very likely to get it right.

 Like this post?
 You may also like my take on fetal sex tests based on cell free DNA.
 With a simple blood draw, these tests can determine fetal sex as early as 9 weeks.